guillaumeprevot/nimbus-java-api/README.md

     - use `-Dwebserver.pid=another-file.pid` to change it's location
     - this should make termination easier, like ``kill -9 `cat webserver.pid` ``

 You can easily customize your server.
-For instance, to share 2 folders with HTTPS enabled, you could use this configuration :
+For instance, this configuration :
+- enables HTTPS on port 10001 using the specified keystore file
+- shares two folders, one relative path as /public and one absolute path as /public2
+- enables the /utils/chat.html route, a [POC](./doc/chat-application.jpg) of chat application using router's WebSocket support

 ```properties
 server.port=10001